lowRISC/lowrisc-site/content/docs/gsoc-2017-ideas.md

 **Mentor:** Wei Song <ws327@cam.ac.uk>

+## Building a Basic Embedded Security Module

+**Summary:** Extend a basic microcontroller subsystems with security extensions.

+We want to explore the applicability of a secure subsystem inside the lowRISC system-on-chip for security related tasks.
+The basic idea is to have a flexible playground for security research.
+For example this subsystem can be used to securely boot the system, remote attestation, or even to provide a Trusted Execution Environment (TEE) to the user software.

+For that subsystem we start with a simple 32-bit microcontroller with (at least) two privilege levels.
+The goal of this idea is to add one of the following:

+* A model for non-volatile memory and one-time programmable memory

+* The interfaces to other system resources: Secure communication channel and system control interface

+* Integration and drivers for cryptographic accelerators

+* An interface that transparently encrypts bus access data

+Those are just the apparent ideas for a secure subsystem, we are open to your own ideas!

+**Details:**

+**Skill level:** intermediate/advanced

+**Language:** (System) Verilog or Chisel, C

+**Mentor:** Stefan Wallentowitz <stefan@wallentowitz.de>

 ## Implement a SPIR-V front end for Nyuzi

 **Summary:** Support the new SPIR-V intermediate language for the Nyuzi GPGPU.